 Make a physical photo album

 Online photo platforms such as Instagram and Flickr are increasingly popular, but nothing beats having an actual photo book in your hands.
 These are great to have on your coffee table and then show to your friends and family when they visit.
 The companies that print and ship albums and books over the globe are countless.
-Almost of all these manufacturers have online software which allows you to custom-make your own album.
+Almost all these manufacturers have online software which allows you to custom-make your own album.
 Generally, everything is adjustable, from fonds to compositions, and shapes of the photos.

 Follow photo editing courses

 Maybe you have tons of travel photos you want to share or put in an album, but you’re not entirely happy with the results straight out of the camera.
 To edit your images, you could use professional programs such as Adobe Lightroom or Capture One, but also free alternatives such as Canva and GIMP.
-To utilize these tools and know all the ins and outs on photo editing, it’s rewarding to follow photo editing courses.
+To utilize these tools and know all the ins and outs of photo editing, it’s rewarding to follow photo editing courses.
 Skillshare is a well-known platform to gain knowledge; professional photographers share their expertise and provide classes that go deep into the process of photo editing.
 However, there are free alternatives for Skillshare.
 Have a look at YouTube, where plenty of channels are dedicated to photo editing.
 This way, you can up your editing game without having to spend a fortune on software.

 Work on your Instagram